Bosch

 But everything comes apart without a way to safely, reliably, and securely communicate data from these sensors to industrial controllers and other systems, said Andrew Baker, CEO of analog chip startup Orca Semiconductor.

-Orca tries to keep all of these components more closely connected with its latest application-specific analog product.
+Orca aims to keep all these sensors and other components more closely connected with its latest application-specific analog product.
 The Silicon Valley company rolled out the OS2000, the first in a family of industrial-grade IO-Link communication transceivers.
 “IO-Link transceivers are the backbone of Industry 4.0, driving intelligence on the factory floor by enabling seamless communication between devices,” said Baker.

 Widely used in industrial automation, IO-Link is a single-drop digital communication protocol that enables seamless bidirectional communication between sensors and actuators to a programmable logic controller (PLC).